 Seek Out Opportunities for Social Interaction

-Relocating to a new area can be an isolating experience.
+Moving to a new area can be an isolating experience.
+In fact, isolation is one of the leading causes of depression.
 If you are feeling lonely and disconnected after a move, it is important to actively seek out opportunities for social interaction.
 Making new friends and finding ways to participate in your local community can help reduce feelings of depression and anxiety.

 There are many ways to get involved and meet new people.
 Depending on your interests, you could look into joining local organizations and clubs, participating in classes or workshops, or attending neighborhood events.
 Networking websites, such as Meetup, are also a great way to meet people with similar interests and hobbies.